ministryofjustice/laa-secure-document-storage-api/README.md

     aws --endpoint-url=http://localhost:4566 s3 ls s3://ss-poc-test

+## DynamoDb
+By starting docker services using docker compose you get a blank canvas  and you will need to add a configuration to the db in order to play around with the api.

+The simplest way to add a config for now is to run the  ```./dynamo-script.sh``` in the route directory.
+In general we will manage this config some other way in production but for local environment its handy having this.

+### What is configurable
+1. Fle Extension
+2. File Content type

+We will extend this to include file size at some point

 ## Postman

-This repository impliments Postman for its API testing.
+This repository implements Postman for its API testing.
 There is some setup required to enable the Postman collection to view the files required for the requests

 ### Microsoft Defender